Go-Ride-Share/.github/profile/readme.md

 -  In terminal navigate to `db-layer/DbAccessor/` then run `func start -p 7073`

 #### Logic Layer 1 (AccountManager)
+> [!WARNING]
+> Non containerized method is deprecated for AccountManager.
+Please use containerized steps to run this locally.
 - Open logic-layer repo and navigate to AccountManager directory.
 - Rename file `sample.local.settings.json` to `local.settings.json`
 - In terminal, navigate to directory `logic-layer/AccountManager/` then run `func start -p 7071`

 #### Logic Layer 2 (Logic)
+> [!WARNING]
+> Non containerized method is deprecated for Logic layer.
+Please use containerized steps to run this locally.
 - Open logic-layer repo, in terminal navigate to  `logic-layer/Logic/` then run `func start -p 7072`

 #### React Front End